alain-andre/prime/doc/prime.fr-FR.md

 Méthode: every
 -------------

-Returns `true` if every value in the map satisfies the provided testing fonction, otherwise this méthode returns `false`.
+retourne `true` if every value in the map satisfies the provided testing fonction, otherwise this méthode retourne `false`.

 ### Paramètres